 This article examines what a “no deal” Brexit would mean for the aviation industry following the publication of EU and UK legislation to address this.

-Air transport services with respect to traffic rights and services directly related to traffic are excluded from the WTO General Agreement on Trade in Services.
+Air transport services with respect to traffic rights and services directly related to traffic are excluded from the WTO General Agreement on Trade in Services (GATS).
 If the Withdrawal Agreement is not ratified then there will be no implementation or transition period.
 EU law will cease to apply to the UK and the UK will become a “third country” from an EU perspective as at the end of the Article 50 notification period.
 This article describes the terms of the legislation published by the EU which would apply from that point to provide basic connectivity and continuity of air services between the EU and the UK.
-It also summarises the UK government position as outlined in guidance and legislation.
+It also summarizes the UK government position as outlined in guidance and legislation.

 It is important to note however that the situation remains fluid.
 Airlines and other aviation businesses will need to closely monitor developments as further information emerges.